tomedegroot/study-material/linuxEssentialsCertification/topic5/specialDirectoriesAndFiles.md

 `ls file` -> x for user is set SUID, second x for GUID and the third for the sticky bit.

-REMEMBER:
-Without the sticky bit set, any user with write and execute permissions for the directory can rename or delete contained files, regardless of the file's owner.

-In other words, if you have write access to a dir, but not the file in the dir (*/dir/file*), then you can still the delete the file since you have write access to the dir